Lotherton Hall: Chinese ceramics

-The Gascoigne gift (1968) and the Frank Savery bequest (1966) include significant collections of Chinese ceramics.
+The Gascoigne gift (1968) and the Frank Savery bequest (1966) include collections of Chinese ceramics.

 The earliest material is Neolithic (4th–2nd millennium BC), including decorated funerary vessels.

-Han Dynasty ceramics (206 BC-AD 220) include a tiger decorated roof-ridge tile, while Early Yue wares (late 3rd–4th century AD) include a water pot in the form of a lion.

-The Tang dynasty (AD 618–906) is well-represented, including grave offerings in the form of animals, such as a colourfully glazed camel and a naturalistic horse.
+Han dynasty ceramics (206 BC–AD 220) include a tiger decorated roof-ridge tile, while Early Yue wares (late 3rd–4th century AD) include a water pot in the form of a lion.
+The Tang dynasty (AD 618–906) is represented, including grave offerings in the form of animals, such as a colourfully glazed camel and a naturalistic horse.